-Our research is of theoretical and computational nature, and focuses on mesoscale theories of nonequilibrium phenomena in extended systems, with applications to Materials Science and Soft Matter Physics.
-The evolution of systems outside of thermodynamic equilibrium generically involves unstable boundaries and moving topological defects.
-The mesoscale offers a convenient platform in which to bridge traditional microscopic theory and atomistic simulation of non equilibrium and fully macroscopic descriptions of transport models that need to accommodate discontinuities at moving boundaries and singular fields at defects.
-We develop mesocale models, analyze their multiple scale asymptotics, and obtain their non equilibrium properties through large scale computation.
-Our research is currently motivated by the study of microstructure evolution in materials science, and fluid flows of topological origin in nematic suspensions.
+Our research is of theoretical and computational nature, and focuses on mesoscale theories of nonequilibrium phenomena in extended systems, with applications to Statistical Mechanics, Soft Matter Physics, and Materials Science.
+Generically, systems outside of thermodynamic equilibrium involve unstable interfaces and moving topological defects.
+We develop theories at the mesoscale of the relevant phases, analyze their macroscopic scale asymptotics, and obtain their non equilibrium properties through large scale computation.
+Our research is currently motivated by topologically driven flows in liquid crystals, unstable interfaces in complex fluids, and a mesoscale description of plasticity in defected materials.

 The study of of liquid crystal based suspensions is motivated by applications in materials science as well as in biological systems.
 At a fundamental level, and in contrast with normal suspending fluids, nematic order in a liquid crystalline matrix leads to long range elastic interactions either among colloidal particles or with bounding walls, resulting in a variety of unexpected phenomena.
-Furthermore, long range order in the matrix is distorted by the suspended particles, resulting in unavoidable topological defects that must move with the particles.
+Furthermore, long range order in the matrix is distorted by the suspended particles, resulting in anisotropic response, and unavoidable topological defects that must move with the particles.
 On the one hand, the existence of structure in the liquid matrix affords new opportunities for flow control, processing, and suspension stability.
-At the same time, and for the same reasons, efficient engineering of these systems requires major advances to our current understanding of simple fluid colloids.
-From proposals for new display technologies and nanofluidic devices to more fundamental questions about the mechanisms of clustering and de-clustering in systems of particles, new experimental findings call for major modeling and analysis efforts.
-For example, studies of electrophoresis in structured media can facilitate related efforts in biology to model and control nano-fluidic transport as well as contribute towards understanding of motion of cancer cells and their clustering in tumor metastasis.
+At the same time, and for the same reasons, efficient engineering of these systems requires major advances to our current understanding of nematic fluid colloids.

 The figure above (left) shows the spatial charge distribution induced by a (+1, -1) disclination pair under a uniform but oscillatory electric field normal to the line joining the defects.
 A (+1) disclination represents a suspended particle with homeotropic anchoring, and the (-1) disclination is the associated hyperbolic hedgehog.
-Both defects lead to spatial charge separation which, in turn, results in streaming flows (figure on the right), resulting in transport normal to the direction of the applied field.
+Both defects lead to spatial charge separation which, in turn, results in streaming flows (figure on the right), resulting in transport normal to the direction of the applied field [CO17].
 Thus a nematic matrix allows nonlinear anisotropic hydrodynamic mobilities.
 Effects like this one are being developed to engineer designer flows for use in microfluidic devices, including particle sorting and aggregation (including cell sorting), and stirring and the micro scale [PE15].
 The same effects are being investigated to control, dynamically and on demand, the motion of self-propelled (or active) particles such as swimming bacteria in a nematic matrix [CO18].